atit-lab/TWOMBLI-quant/RGB-preprocessing/README.md

 1. crops to a 470x470 px frame + saves these images
 2. deconvolutes image
 3. saves red channel which is used in TWOMBLI

-# Proteoglycan-processing
-Rachel Wyetzner and Sakin Kirti, 10/13/2021 Proteoglycan Quantification for the Atit Lab

-This macro should be used when you have pre-cropped images that exclude hair follicles of RGB Trichrome stained skin and want to put them through ImajeJ for quantification of proteoglycan area and ECM area.

-This macro can be used with 10x images only.
-If trying to run other magnification images through, you must change the scale value located in the for loop

-This macro performs 2 functions
-1. thresholds area of the ECM
-2. exports results as a csv. file